New Upper Bounds on the Spreads of Some Large Sporadic Groups: Abstract

-\begin{quote} Let $G$ be a group.
-We say that $G$ has \emph{spread r} if for any set of distinct elements $\{x_1,\ldots, x_r\}\subset G$ there exists an element $y\in G$ with the property that $\langle x_i,y\rangle=G$ for every $1\leq i\leq r$.
-Few bounds on the spread of finite simple groups are known.
-In this paper we present improved upper bounds for the spread of many of the sporadic simple groups, in some cases improving on the best known upper bound by several orders of magnitude. \end{quote}
+We give improved upper bounds on the exact spreads of many of the larger sporadic simple groups, in some cases improving on the best known upper bound by several orders of magnitude.